Data-driven guessing and gluing of unstable periodic orbits: Results

 For illustration purposes, figure \ref{fig:glued_short_latent_2d} shows a 2D projection of the gluing process in the latent space between two short orbits with periods $T_1 \approx 24.908$ and $T_2 \approx 25.371$.
 In this case, the gluing is easy to follow visually, and the glued guess with initial period $T_1 + T_2 \approx 50.279$ converges quickly to a periodic orbit with $T \approx 50.368$.
 One can easily see that the converged orbit shadows the initial two.
 Figure \ref{fig:glued_long_latent_2d} shows the same process for two longer initial periodic orbits with periods $T_1 \approx 83.804$ and $T_2 \approx 85.559$.
 The glued guess with initial period $T_1 + T_2 \approx 169.363$ looks very similar to the converged orbit with period $T \approx 169.467$.
 This is even more apparent in figure \ref{fig:glued_long_phys}, which shows the decoded, physical plots of these orbits, comparing the glued loop to the final periodic orbit.
 Again, the converged long orbit appears to shadow the initial two short ones.
 Figure \ref{fig:gluing_T_guess_vs_T_final} confirms that for the glued guesses that converged, the final period is approximately equal to the sum of the initial periods.

 Out of the 306 total guesses, 227 converge to UPOs, 160 of which are distinct, and 79 do not converge (either the optimization of $J$ gets stuck in local minima or we need to run the convergence for longer).
 The largest period found this way is $T \approx 171.096$ and we find a general success rate of 74.2\%.
 Impressive is also the success rate for long UPO guesses: loops with guessed periods $T_1 + T_2 > 100$ converge in $210 / 284 \approx 73.9\%$ of cases, compared to the approximately 25\% from purely random guesses (with $M = 4$) observed in the previous section.
-We note that some UPOs struggle with being glued to other orbits, such as those with periods 53.135, 57.227, and 57.627 (see table \ref{tab:gluing_summary} in the appendix).
+We note that some UPOs struggle with being glued to other orbits, such as those with periods 53.135, 57.227, and 57.627 (see table VI in Appendix \ref{sec:app_tables}).

 Since we expect this hierarchy of periodic orbits, where long orbits shadow shorter ones, we indeed also expect the glued guesses to perform much better than the random ones.
-Doing the gluing process directly in physical space might also work just as well.
+Doing the same gluing process directly in physical space yields a similar success-rate of 77.8\%.
 The key take-away is that the expected hierarchy of UPOs appears to be present in this PDE system, and also in the latent attractor.
-This is a good confirmation that the autoencoder is able to capture a coherent, low-dimensional representation of the chaotic attractor of the KSE obtained through a nonlinear dimensionality reduction technique.
 Moreover, when the $\ell_2$ distance between the two points of closest passage of two UPOs in latent space is small, then the convergence rate is larger.
 We obtain a convergence rate of 82.2\% for guesses with $\ell_2 < 0.07$.
 These cover over 50\% of the guesses we attempted.
 Guesses with $\ell_2 \geq 0.07$ converge in only 65.8\% of cases, showing that this $\ell_2$ is a good indicator of whether orbits are gluable.
 Figure \ref{fig:gluing_conv_rate} shows the cumulative convergence rate against $\ell_2$.

 Out of the total 153 glued symmetry pairs, in 14 cases neither glued guess converges.
 In 51 cases, we find that while one glued guess does not converge the other converges to a periodic orbit.
 We also observe that while 39 pairs converge to the same orbit, 49 pairs converge to two distinct ones.
 For the full output details, see table \ref{tab:gluing_summary} in the appendix.